jesshill/Onish_lab/protocols/RNAi/RNAi in C elegans by E coli feeding_v2.md

   - Other controls can be selected for the exact question of interest.
 For example, the researcher is interested in embryonic lethality due to intestine-specific failure, _elt-2_ RNAi (intestine regulatory gene) is a typical control.

 ### REAGENTS:
-<ins> Carbenicillin stock solution [100 mg/mL] <ins>
+<ins> Carbenicillin stock solution [50 mg/mL]
 - Combine the following reagents into a 15 mL conical tube:
-  - 1 g Carbenicillin
+  - 0.5 g Carbenicillin
   - 10 mL H2O
 - Filter sterilize the solution through a 0.22 um filter.
 - Make 1 mL aliquots.
 - Clearly label, date, and then store at -20C.
-- Can use in a concentration range of 25 - 100 ug/mL.
+- Can use in a final concentration range of 25 - 100 ug/mL.
-  - Suggested final concentration is 100 ug/mL.
+  - Suggested final concentration is 50 ug/mL.

-<ins> IPTG stock solution [1 M] <ins>
+<ins> IPTG stock solution [1 M]
 - Combine the following reagents into a 15 mL conical tube:
   - 2.38 g Isopropyl-β-D-thiogalactopyranoside (IPTG)
   - 10 mL H2O
 - Filter sterilize solution through a 0.22 um filter.
 - Make 1 mL aliquots.
-- Clearly label, date, and then store at -20C.
+- Clearly label, date, and then store at -20 C.
-- Can use in a concentration range of 0.1–2 mM.
+- Can use in a final concentration range of 0.1–2 mM.
   - Suggested final concentration is 1 mM.

 ### PLATE PREPERATION:
+minimum sterilization times for liquid cycle:
+- 20 min cycle for < 500 mL
+- 40 min cycle for 500 mL - 1 L
+- 60 min cycle for > 1 L

-<ins> NGM+Carb+IPTG Plates (1000 mL) <ins>
+<ins> NGM+Carb+IPTG Plates (1 L)

 - Mix the following reagents:
   - 3 g NaCl